(430 ILCS 65/1.1)

 "Mental health facility" means any licensed private hospital or hospital affiliate, institution, or facility, or part thereof, and any facility, or part thereof, operated by the State or a political subdivision thereof which provide treatment of persons with mental illness and includes all hospitals, institutions, clinics, evaluation facilities, mental health centers, colleges, universities, long-term care facilities, and nursing homes, or parts thereof, which provide treatment of persons with mental illness whether or not the primary purpose is to provide treatment of persons with mental illness.

-(2) a person who voluntarily receives mental health
+(2) a person who voluntarily or involuntarily

 "Physician" has the meaning as defined in Section 1-120 of the Mental Health and Developmental Disabilities Code.